Khuzestan province: Qajar period

+Domes like this are quite common in Khuzestan province.
+The shape is an architectural trademark of craftsmen of the province.
+Daniel's Tomb, located in Khuzestan, has such a shape.
+The shrine pictured here, belongs to Imamzadeh Hamzeh, located between Mahshahr and Hendijan.

 According to C.E.
-Bosworth in Encyclopædia Iranica, under the Qajar dynasty "the province was known, as in Safavid times, as Arabistan, and during the Qajar period was administratively a governor-generalate."
-Half of Khuzestan was not known as Arabistan.
-Khuzestan's northern, more populous parts, with the capital at Shushtar, retained the old name, but also occasionally was incorporated into the district of the Greater Lur due to the large Bakhtiari population in half of Khuzestan.
+Bosworth in Encyclopædia Iranica, under the Qajar dynasty the province was known, as in Safavid times, as Arabistan, and during the Qajar period was administratively a governor-generalate.
+The northern, more populous parts of the province, with their centre at Shushtar, retained the older name, and were at times attached to the district of "Greater Lur" on account of the large Bakhtiari population there.

-In 1856, in the course of the Anglo-Persian War over the city of Herat, the British naval forces sailed up the Karun river all the way to Ahvaz.
-However, in the settlement that followed, they evacuated the province.
+In 1856, in the course of the Anglo-Persian War over the city of Herat, British naval forces sailed up the Karun river as far as Ahvaz.
+In the settlement that followed, however, they evacuated the province.
 Some tribal forces, such as those led by Sheikh Jabir al-Kaabi, the Sheikh of Mohammerah, fared better in opposing the invading British forces than those dispatched by the central government, which was quite feeble.
-But, the point of the invasion of the province and other coastal regions of southern Persia/Iran were to force the evacuation of Herat by the Persians and not the permanent occupation of these regions.
+The purpose of the invasion of the province and other coastal regions of southern Iran was to force the evacuation of Herat by the Persians rather than the permanent occupation of these regions.

-Pahlavi era
+Pahlavi period

+Arab rebellion

 In the two decades before 1925, although nominally part of Persian territory, the western part of Khuzestan known as the Emirate of Muhammara functioned for many years effectively as an autonomous emirate known as "Arabistan".
 The eastern part of Khuzestan was governed by Bakhtiari khans.
-Following Sheikh Khazʽal Ibn Jabir's rebellion, the western part of Khuzestan's emirate was dissolved by Reza Shah government in 1925, along with other autonomous regions of Persia, in a bid to centralize the state.
-In response Sheikh Khaz'al of Muhammerah initiated a rebellion, which was quickly crushed by the newly installed Pahlavi dynasty with minimal casualties.
-A low level conflict between the central Iranian government and the Arab nationalists of the province continued since.
+Following Sheikh Khazʽal Ibn Jabir's rebellion, the western part of Khuzestan's emirate was dissolved by the Reza Shah government in 1925, along with other autonomous regions of Persia, in a bid to centralize the state.
+In response Sheikh Khaz'al of Mohammerah initiated a rebellion, which was suppressed by the Pahlavi government in late 1924 and early 1925.
+A low-level conflict between the central Iranian government and Arab nationalists in the province has continued since.

-The name of 'Khuzistan' came to be applied to the entire territory by 1936.
-Over the next decades of the Pahlavi rule, the province of Khuzestan remained relatively quiet, gaining to hold an important economic and defensive strategic position.
+The provincial administration was transferred from Shushtar to the new city of Ahvaz in 1924, and the name Arabistan was progressively removed from official orders and government correspondence in favour of Khuzestan.
+The name Khuzestan came to be applied to the entire territory by 1936.
+Over the following decades of Pahlavi rule, the province remained relatively quiet, while holding an increasingly important economic and strategic position.